All Episodes

 I mean, this is something that we prayed would never happen, and now we're on the precipice of true national disaster.

-Well, all of this now is becoming a ral uh uh uh a reality in terms of where we're fighting.
+Well, all of this now is becoming a reality in terms of where we're fighting.

-Uh your organization now, the America First Legal uh Foundation that you guys formed is going to be taking a lot of these issues to the court.
+Your organization now, the America First Legal Foundation that you guys formed, is going to be taking a lot of these issues to the court.

-Now, if the court follows the Constitution and the rule of law, uh I would imagine that they would be stopped in in pursuit of, you know, just ignoring the laws of the land when they need to change them.
+Now, if the court follows the Constitution and the rule of law, I would imagine that they would be stopped in pursuit of just ignoring the laws of the land when they need to change them.

-I mean, you know, Joe Biden famously said, I'm not a dictator, you know, you got to get the votes, you gotta get the votes.
+I mean, you know, Joe Biden famously said, I'm not a dictator.

-Well, he's not getting the votes, and yet the this is the agenda they're pushing.
+Well, he's not getting the votes, and yet this is the agenda they're pushing.

 Do you believe that the court system will stand up against these issues where it's clear lawlessness and it's unconstitutional?